 But there is a big surprise in this data: the people writing fake reviews were generally fans of the company they were reviewing.
 One of the study’s authors said, “[O]n average each purchased over 100 items from the retailer”!
 And they continued to buy from the retailer after the negative reviews.

 Small businesses can be badly damaged by negative online reviews but they have the advantage of being better able to respond to them.
-In fact, it’s possible to turn bad customer experience into a good one via a positive interaction about a review.
+In fact, it’s possible to turn a bad customer experience into a good one via a positive interaction about a review.

 The ways to approach this are laid out by Rieva Lesonsky at Fundera.
 As we've discussed above, many negative reviews come from people genuinely trying to help the company.
 So it's a good idea to assume that is the case.